discrete-notes/discrete-notes.github.io/_posts/2019-02-12-simulation-2.md

 ### Consistency property

-Note that after simulation, the edges around a white node have been (set) labeled by different black nodes.
-Thus a priori there is not much to say about the relations between these set labelings, they can be very uncorrelated.
+Note that during the simulation, different edges around a white node have been labeled by different black nodes.
+Thus, a priori, the set labels on these edges are rather uncorrelated: they come from different simulations, based on different view of the graph.
-Nevertheless, there exists one relation.
+Nevertheless, there exists one relation betweens these sets.

 *Claim:*
 Consider a set labeling around a white node after simulation.
-One can select one label per edge, such that the labeling is correct for the language $L_W$.
+For each edge one can select a label in the set, such that the resulting labeling around the white node is correct for the language $L_W$.

 *Proof:*
 Consider the original white algorithm in time $T$, and run it on the graph.
 The resulting labeling is correct for both black and white nodes.
-We claim that after the simulation, on every edge the set of labels contains the label given by this $T$-round white algorithm.
-Indeed, one of the extension imagined by the black node is the real extension, thus the corresponding label appears in the set.
+We claim that after the simulation, on every edge, the set of labels contains the label given by this $T$-round white algorithm.
+Indeed, one of the extension imagined by the black node for simulation is the real extension, therefore the corresponding label appears in the set.
 Thus the claim.

 ## Typical transformation step